dotnet/csharplang/proposals/improved-interpolated-strings.md

 ### Lowering

 Both the general pattern and the specific changes for interpolated strings directly converted to `string`s follow the same lowering pattern.
-The `GetInterpolatedStringBuilder` method is invoked on the receiver (whether that's the temporary method receiver for an _implicit\_string\_builder\_conversion_ derived from the applicable function member algorithm, or a standard conversion derived from the target type).
-If the call returned `true`, `TryFormat` is repeatedly invoked on the builder out parameter, with each part of the interpolated string, in order, stopping subsequent calls if a `TryFormat` call returns `false`.
+The `Create` method is invoked on the receiver (whether that's the temporary method receiver for an _implicit\_string\_builder\_conversion_ derived from the applicable function member algorithm, or a standard conversion derived from the target type).
+If the call returned `true`, `TryFormat...` is repeatedly invoked on the builder out parameter, with each part of the interpolated string, in order, stopping subsequent calls if a `TryFormat...` call returns `false`.
 Finally, the original method is called, passing the initialized builder in place of the interpolated string expression.

 **~~Open~~ Question**

-This lowering means that subsequent parts of the interpolated string after a false-returning `TryFormat` call don't get evaluated.
+This lowering means that subsequent parts of the interpolated string after a false-returning `TryFormat...` call don't get evaluated.
 This could potentially be very confusing, particularly if the format hole is side-effecting.
-We could instead evaluate all format holes first, then repeatedly call `TryFormat` with the results, stopping if it returns false.
+We could instead evaluate all format holes first, then repeatedly call `TryFormat...` with the results, stopping if it returns false.
 This would ensure that all expressions get evaluated as one might expect, but we call as few methods as we need to.
 While the partial evaluation might be desirable for some more advanced cases, it is perhaps non-intuitive for the general case.

-Another alternative, if we want to always evaluate all format holes, is to remove the `TryFormat` version of the API and just do repeated `Format` calls.
+Another alternative, if we want to always evaluate all format holes, is to remove the `TryFormat...` version of the API and just do repeated `Format` calls.
 The builder can track whether it should just be dropping the argument and immediately returning for this version.

 _Answer_: We will have conditional evaluation of the holes.

+**Open Question**

+Do we need to dispose of disposable builder types, and wrap calls with try/finally to ensure that Dispose is called?
+For example, the interpolated string builder in the bcl might have a rented array inside it, and if one of the interpolation holes throws an exception during evaluation, that rented array could be leaked if it wasn't disposed.

 ## Other considerations